Margraviate of Baden-Durlach: Religion

 Initially, the Margraviate was Roman Catholic, like the rest of the Holy Roman Empire, but on 1 June 1556, Margrave Charles II decreed a new Church Order on the Württemberg (i.e. Lutheran) model and initiated the Reformation in his territory.

 Although his two oldest sons abandoned Lutheranism (Ernest Frederick converted to Calvinism in 1599 and James III converted to Catholicism in 1590), Baden-Durlach remained Lutheran since the third son, George Frederick did not convert, outlived his brothers and inherited both of their territories.

 The Margrave was also the leader of the local Protestant church.
-The daily administration of the churche was dealt with by a Church council (Kirchenrat).
+The daily administration of the church was dealt with by a Church council (Kirchenrat).
 Two General Superintendents were appointed, one for the Lower territories and another for the Upper territories, who oversaw the Special Superintendents who administered the individual dioceses, which in turn administered the individual parishes.
 Consistency of doctrine was maintained by regular visitations.